wsheaven/Resume/index.md

 ## Projects

-__Chrome Dinosour Game Bot__ (Python)
+__Chrome Dinosour Game Bot__ (C++)
-- Created a python program that utilizes the Pillow library along with win32 to identify incoming obstacles and make the correct input to dodge and continue to play.
+- Created a C++ program that utilizes the Windows.h library to identify incoming obstacles and make the correct input to dodge and continue to play.

 __Super Smash Bro's Clone__ (Python)
 - Clone of the popular game super smash brothers using the pyarcade library.